 In April 2018, HUD announced an allocation of \$157.6 million in CDBG Mitigation (CDBG-MIT) funds to South Carolina.
 During 2021, the State received an additional MIT allocation of \$4,598,000 bringing total MIT funding for South Carolina to \$16,188,000.
-The State's CDBG-MIT Action Plan, as amended for the additional funding, is posted on the SC Disaster Recovery Office (SCDRO) website at https://admin.sc.gov/SCDRO.
+The State's CDBG-MIT Action Plan, as amended for the additional funding, is posted on the SC Office of Resilience (SCOR) website at https://scor.sc.gov/.
 These funds will be used for acquisition and public infrastructure improvements needed to improve resiliency and reduce the future impacts of natural disasters.